Established in 2012 by Laura O’Hare of Black Mango Art, The Deepbridge Chester Arts Fair is one of the UK’s most prestigious art fairs.

 Since launching almost a decade ago, Chester Arts Fair has not only sold over £3,000,000 worth of investment and interior art to collectors and the general public but has showcased a number of pieces by industry heavyweights such as Damien Hirst, Tracey Emin, and Marc Quinn.

-Looking forward and 2019 will see Chester Arts Fair return to the racecourse for its eighth successive year.
-The team is excited for what the future holds and is proud to be bringing another high caliber group of creatives to the city of Chester.
+In 2019 Chester Arts Fair returned to the racecourse for its eighth successive year.
+The team is excited for what the future holds and is proud to be bringing another high Calibre group of creatives to the city of Chester.

 Chester Arts Fair would like to take this opportunity to thank The Belgravia Gallery London, The Drang Gallery and Micheal Grimes Fine Art who have collaborated with the team over the past seven years to secure several original artwork collections for visitors to both view and buy.